-GitHub is a wonderful resource for developers although it can seem a little complicated to use at first.
+GitHub is a great resource for developers although it can seem a little complicated to use at first.
 In this tutorial, we’ll show you how to download from GitHub on the following operating systems:So without further ado, let’s start.

 How to Download From GitHub on Windows & Mac OS X

 Mac and Windows users will be happy to find out that files and projects can be download from GitHub by using a GUI.
-There are actually many Git clients available, some free and some commercials, but for this tutorial, we’ll stick to the official Git clients from GitHub.
+There are many Git clients available, some free and some commercials, but for this tutorial, we’ll stick to the official Git clients from GitHub.

 - Head over to https://desktop.github.com/ and download the Native Git Desktop for your operating system.